How to Prepare a Job Offer Letter for a TN Visa

 Even though you have been offered a U.S. job that fits into one of the TN categories, you will still have to show U.S. immigration officials that you have the necessary education (and experience, if required) for the position.

-Your employer can aid you here by explaining in your offer letter exactly why you are the right person for the job.
-Your employer should discuss, in layman's terms, why your education and experience meet the employer's specific needs and also meet the level of the NAFTA requirements.
+Your U.S. employer can aid you here by explaining in your offer letter exactly why you are the right person for the job.
+Your employer should discuss, in layperson's terms, why your education and experience meet the employer's specific needs and also meet the level of the NAFTA/USMCA requirements.
 This could be as simple as your employer explaining that it needs personnel with your particular degree and/or experience.
 What is important is that your employer's reasoning makes sense and is understandable by someone outside of your field.

 NEED IMMIGRATION HELP ?